Werocky/se2022-01-HikeTracker/retrospective/Retrospective_4.md

   - We provided a good documentation of the DB and the APIs

 - Which ones you were not able to achieve?
 Why?
-  - ?
+  - We achieved all the goals set in the previous retrospective, but we were not able to complete all the stories planned (even with a satisfiable number done).

 - One thing you are proud of as a Team!!
-  - We are satisfied with the final result of this web application
+  - We are satisfied with the final result of this web application since is not easy to work in large team and coordinate among members and on the number of goals achieved from the last retrospective